Vintage Wrist Watches

 yellow-snoopy.jpg (13871 bytes)

 Description: This is a nice Snoopy tennis watch with a revolving tennis ball.
-This model is not as common as some of the other tennis versions.
-This watch was designed for adults as everyone loves Snoopy.
+This yellow dial version is not as common as some of the other snoopy tennis watches.
+This watch was designed for adults (or for a youngster) as everyone loves Snoopy.
 The wind up movement was actually made by Timex, and it is a very rugged movement.
 The case is in fine condition.
 The watch measures 1 3/8 inches across including the crown.
-Nice clean crystal, and of course, the watch runs and keeps good time!!
+Nice clean crystal, and of course, the watch runs and keeps good time!

 21 Jewel Bulova Vintage Wrist Rectangular - Excellency circa 1951